enderversing/itp-blog/year/2025/spring/energy/weeks/week2.md

 ## Part 4: Components to Find/Make

 I'm thinking that this might be a huge motor.

+I think I'm looking to make a hand crank with an output current of 2500
+    mAh and output voltage of ~3.7 V.

+Right now, I need the basics to work.

+## Extra: Dreamzoning / Ideation

 I like the idea of making this some toy or installation that generates energy, in the future, because I don't want it to be a chore.

-Right now, I need to get the basics to work!

 I looked up "energy harvesting toy playground" and found [this link](https://our-power.co.uk/energy-generating-playgrounds-turning-fun-into-power/) about merry go-rounds that can generate power.

 This hypothetical playground could also have [jumpropes and spinning seats](https://playgroundprofessionals.com/playground/playground-produces-energy).
 I was already thinking of making a little "game" where you can generate motion by spinning yourself around in a chair.

----

-I think I'm looking to make a hand crank with an output current of 2500
-    mAh and output voltage of ~3.7 V.

-Right now, I need the basics to work.
+This could actually go together with my solar project, which I want to be a [repeater](https://www.austinmesh.org/devices/#solar) for the [Harriet Network](https://harrietnetwork.com).

+Maybe I could create temporary/portable (or permanent/stationary) playgrounds in public spaces that harvest energy from the sun and from human movement?
+I don't know.
+I lack confidence in my ability to follow through...